matestack/matestack-ui-bootstrap/docs/api/components/alert.md

 * `:title` - Expects a string specifying the content of the heading.
 * `:title_size`- Set a different heading size.
 By default it is set to 4 corresponding to a "h4".

-* `:text` - Passing content as String for alert
+* `:text` - Passing content as String for alert.
+If a text and block is given, the block will be rendered below the text.

 * `:dismissible` - Expects a boolean value.
-If set as `true`, a close button to dismiss the alert will be displayed.
+If set to `true`, a close button to dismiss the alert will be displayed.

 * `:animated` - Expects a boolean value.
 If set to `true` the alert will be animated if dismissed.
 By default, it is set as `false`.

-* `:close_on`, `:dispose_on` - adding custom trigger to alert.
-You can use `onclick` Method to remotely close or dispose the alert
+* `:close_on` - Expects an event as string on which the alert will be closed calling bootstraps `close` method.

+* `:close_on` - Expects an event as string on which the alert will be disposed calling bootstraps `close` method.

+* `&block` - Use a block to create custom content/markup inside an alert.
+If used together with `:text` the text will be displayed before the block.

 * Html attributes - all w3c confirm html attributes for div's can be set via options and will be added to the surrounding alert div.